|Ùkwà play during the traditional rites for Etubom Ekeng Abia Ewa, Calabar South, Cross River State. I. Miller photograph, 2016|

 |M̀kpọ́kpọ́rọ́ masquerade during Ùkwà play, Calabar South.
 I. Miller photograph 2016|

 The Ùkwà masquerade in the above photograph is called M̀kpọ́kpọ́rọ́, meaning “skull” in Èfịk (Goldie 1874: 598).
-The name derived from the top half of a human skull crowning the masquerader’s head, covered in red camwood chalk to evoke energy and vitality.
+The name refers to the top half of a human skull crowning the masquerader’s head, covered in red camwood chalk to evoke energy and vitality.

 |Bird’s eye view of the M̀kpọ́kpọ́rọ́ “skull” with red camwood that crowns the masker.
 Urua Etak Ùyó village, Odukpani L.G.A.
 I. Miller photograph 2009|